-- Stock Exchange Arcade for the Calling of the Card and Assay Mining Museum
+- Stock Exchange Arcade for the Calling of the Cards and Assay Mining Museum

 - Towers Hill Lookout by day and by night watch the ghosts after dark film

-All attractions for the ghosts of gold Heritage Trail are open 7 Days (except Christmas Day, Boxing Day, New Years, Good Friday and half day on Anzac Day).
-Tickets for all sites are available from the Charters Towers Visitor Information Centre.
+All attractions for the ghosts of gold Heritage Trail are open 7 days (except Christmas Day, Boxing Day, News Years Day, Good Friday and half day on ANZAC Day).
+Tickets for all sites are available at the Charters Towers Visitor Information Centre.

 Click on the link for further information on the ghosts of gold Logo Rationale.

 There are few historic city hearts as beautifully preserved as Charters Towers' One Square Mile.
 During the late 1800's, the money made on the Stock Exchange flowed into the civic improvements and a flourishing business community.
 The newly rich citizens built palatial homes and magnificent buildings and the town puffed out its chest with great civic pride.
 The elegance of our city heart is always a talking point for visitors.
 Best of all, this historic One Square Mile precinct is easily explored on foot using the Heritage Walking Map.